vives-projectwerk-2021/pulu-hardware/README.md

 |---|---|
 | ![Schematic](./img/Microcontroller_schematic.PNG) | ![Datasheet](./img/Microcontroller_datasheet.PNG) |

+**NRST pin:**
+The NRST pin is used to exit stanby mode or to fix most of the common failures (unexpected reset and program counter corruption) of the chip.
+We have to pull the pin low for that, by pressing on the connected switch.

+**Boot0:**
+The BOOT0 pin is used to select one of three boot options:
+• Boot from user Flash
+• Boot from system memory
+• Boot from embedded SRAM
+The boot loader is located in system memory.
+It is used to reprogram the Flash memory by using I2C in Device mode through DFU (device firmware upgrade).

 **Capacitors:**
 We are using the capacitors that are connected to VCC and/or GND as [decouple capacitors](https://en.wikipedia.org/wiki/Decoupling_capacitor).
 This is to reduce the voltage spikes of the power supply.